photo © Domenico Capodanno

 Villa Latina in The Val Di Comino

-Surrounded by natural beauty and greenery it is overlooked by the forest-clad slopes of Monte Bianco and the Mainarde mountains which form part of the Parco Nazionale d’Abruzzo.
+Surrounded by natural beauty and greenery it is overlooked by the forest-clad slopes of Monte Bianco and the Mainarde mountains which form part of the Parco Nazionale d’Abruzzo, Lazio e Molise.
 In the locality of Fontana di Bagni there are several fresh water springs.
 One of these, named Fontana Carletti, is known for its fresh spring water which has diuretic properties.
-At Rocca Malacucchiara there are the remains of the medieval fortress and the settlement of Agnone Vecchio.
+At Rocca Malacucchiara there are the remains of a medieval fortress and the settlement of Agnone Vecchio.

 The Town Hall or Comune

 The town hall of Villa Latina is situated in Piazza Umberto I.